mamun2519/learn-devOps-concept/os/readme.md

   - command ⇒ pstree
 - top
   - Purpose: To continuously monitor and list processes in real-time.
-  - command ⇒ $ top
+  - command ⇒ $ htop

+### Linux Pipe

+Piping in Linux is the process of taking the output (usually text) of one command and using it as the input for another command

+- $ command1 | command2
+- example ⇒ echo -e “apple/file” sort > text.text